sagrawalx/sagrawalx.github.io/teaching/sp21-b6_ma117/project.md

 ## Topic Proposal [3 points]

-Decide on your group (3-5 people) and a topic you want to investigate.
-One person in each group should send me an email by the proposal deadline indicated on the [calendar](index#calendar) listing all the members of the group and the topic you've settled on.
-Your email will be brief: a few sentences at most.
+Tell me who's in your group (3-5 people) and a topic you want to investigate.
+This will be brief: a few sentences at most.

 I encourage you to be creative and choose something that's interesting to you!
 Maybe you want to understand what attributes of a CC student's reading habits most influence their political opinions, or maybe you want to understand how a country's economy influences its performance in the Olympics, or...
 The possibilities are endless.
 Here are [many data sources](/teaching/data) if you need some inspiration, but don't feel like you have to use something off of this list; you can find data yourself, or you can decide to collect data yourself.